 There are a few factors that affect labor time calculations.
 It is not always written in stone.
 From vehicle-specific factors, the type of service it is, and how complex the job actually is, there are multiple reasons why labor time calculations vary:

 - Vehicle make, model, year.
 Newer vehicles are more complex and might need more time than older models.
-A timing belt on a late-model European car is a different job than the same task on a ten-year-old domestic sedan.
+A timing belt replacement on a 2020 BMW 3 Series is rated around 4.8 hours; the same job on a 2010 Honda Civic runs about 2.4 hours.
+Newer, more complex vehicles almost always carry higher labor times.

 Labor guides provide a standardized estimate for labor times.
 But above all, it helps provide consistency across shops and also helps maintain transparency with the customers.
 Estimates and invoices are less disputed if everything is standardized and documented.
 It helps build customer trust and loyalty.